 Shortly afterward, the United States House of Representatives launched its own investigation.
 After holding hearings and speaking with Trump administration officials, the House introduced two articles of impeachment.
 The Senate then held a series of bipartisan hearings that failed to remove Trump.

 As Congress investigated Trump’s actions, the war in Donbas raged on.
-According to a report published by the Organization for Security and Co-operation in Europe (OSCE), that between April 2014 and February 2022, over 16,000 Ukrainian civilians died in Donbas.
+According to a report published by the Organization for Security and Co-operation in Europe (OSCE), between April 2014 and February 2022, over 16,000 Ukrainian civilians died in Donbas.
 As Russia continued their operations in the region, the US did little to try and stop the war during Trump’s term in office.

 During the 2024 campaign, Trump was very vocal about his position on Ukraine.
-He said that the US was sending too much aid to this Eastern European state and proposed that the it should cut back on its assistance.
+He said that the US was sending too much aid to this Eastern European state and proposed that it should cut back on its assistance.

 He also said that he would force Ukraine to negotiate with Russia, and that once elected, he would end the Russian invasion in a day.
 He then went on to blame Zelensky for Putin’s full-scale invasion.
 He also said that Biden was responsible for the war which should have never happened.